phosxd/Tesseract/README.md

 **Version:** 0.0.1

-Tesseract is a (work in progress) advanced modding platform for Godot 4 that gives both modders & game developers the tools they need to easily implement seamless mods.
+Tesseract is a modding platform for Godot 4.6 that gives both modders & game developers the tools they need to easily implement seamless mods.

 </div>